resquar3d/css-advanced-wincked-project/README.md

 This Project is a more focused on mobile-first settings as requested.

+Comment @media or delete it to test if mobile works design works.

 Responsive design
 Is the layout designed mobile-first and optimized for all screen sizes?